cardboard-iguana/cardboard-iguana.com/log/2021-10-16-tryhackme-complete-beginner.md

 * CLONEABLE DOMAIN CONTROLLERS: Domain controllers that may be cloned.
 * RAS AND IAS SERVERS: Servers allowed to access remote properties of users.

-Microsoft’s Active Directory Security Groups documentation is a little clearer than TryHackMe’s brief overview.
+Microsoft's Active Directory Security Groups documentation is a little clearer than TryHackMe's brief overview.

 A little.